Scompah/domain_restricted_variable/README.md

 ## Installation

-It's a header-only library, just add the header to your project Requires at least C++11.
+It's a header-only library, just add the header to your project.

+Requires at least C++11.
+Also supports C++14 heterogeneous data lookup.

 ## Usage